Rain and environmental activists affect play on Day 3 at Wimbledon. Iga Swiatek eases into 3rd round

 On No. 1 Court, third-seeded Daniil Medvedev beat British 20-year-old Arthur Fery 7-5, 6-4, 6-3.

 American duo Taylor Fritz and Frances Tiafoe both reached the second round, but in contrasting fashion.
-The ninth-seeded Fritz came from a set down to beat Yannick Hanfmann of Germany 6-4, 2-6, 4-6, 7-5, 6-3 on No. 2 Court, while Tiafoe beat Yibing Wu in straight sets on No. 3 Court.
+The ninth-seeded Fritz came from a set down to beat Yannick Hanfmann of Germany 6-4, 2-6, 4-6, 7-5, 6-3 on No. 2 Court in a match that started Monday, while Tiafoe defeated Yibing Wu in straight sets on No. 3 Court.

 AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports